This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

-3. You may have to separate an injured chick.
+3. Have a way to separate an injured chick or chicken.

 If you separate a bird for more than a few days, you’ll want to introduce it back to the flock slowly (in a way the flock can see the chicken, but not make contact with it yet).

 We love to use a wire dog kennel in our chicken run to reintroduce birds or new chicks.